Deephaven Data Lifecycle

 The diagram below shows a generalized version of the processes responsible for handling data as part of the Deephaven engine.
 An external data source can be imported via a stream by generating binary logs fed to the Data Import Service (db_dis

 ) process or by manually running an import using one of Deephaven's many importers.
-Once in the system, either type can be queried by end-users via the db_query_server
+Once in the system, end-users can query either type via the db_query_server

 and its workers.